How to Get a Post-Study Work Permit in the USA?

 After graduating from US universities students aim to look for some work experience.
-To gain work experience, international students will have to apply for a post study work visa in USA.
-In case of STEM students, an OPT Extension visa is applicable.
+For this, international students will have to apply for a post study work visa in USA.
 Check out the article for more details on post study work visa in USA for both STEM and non-STEM applicants.

 PSW in USA is one of the most important aspects for students pursuing higher studies in the USA.
 F1 Visa, M1 Visa, and J1 Visa are three types of student visas in USA that allow students to stay and study in the US for a limited period after completing their studies.
 As an F1 student visa holder, international students can complete up to a year of temporary employment directly related to their major field.
 After completing their studies, F1 visa holders can apply for Optional Practical Training (OPT).